About TheChocolateLife

 What TheChocolateLife looked like on Maven, December 2020.
 Cluttered, much?

-It's fair to say, in hindsight, that the move was a mistake, a near-total disaster.
-The basic capabilities of the platform never lived up to the initial hype and my content was (and at the time of this writing still is) split between the main site and the archive site.
-This resulted in brutal punishment by the SEO algorithm imps over at Google which returned search results from the archive before the live site.
-Furthermore, the business model did not work for my niche site in light of continuing “improvements” to Maven’s business focus.
-Which meant that in mid-September of 2020, a year that already sucked majorly, I received an email telling me I had to move TheChocolateLife off of the Maven platform.
+The basic capabilities of the Maven platform never lived up to the initial promises.
+Furthermore, Maven’s business model did not work for my niche site in light of continuing “improvements” to their business focus.
+This resulted in mid-September of 2020 (a year that already sucked majorly), in my receiving an email telling me I had to move TheChocolateLife off of the Maven platform.
+Pronto.

 Enter The Ghost Era

 Ghost is an open-source publishing platform with a significant developer community.
-While the basic capabilities are laser focused, they recently added support for memberships and there are hundreds of integrations with tools I can use to expand the capabilities of TheChocolateLife over time.
+While the basic capabilities are laser-focused, they had only recently added support for memberships (the lack of which is one reason I chose Jamroom), and there are hundreds of integrations with tools I can use to expand the capabilities of TheChocolateLife over time.

-More importantly for me, I found a theme I liked, written by a developer who was willing to support the theme, my Ghost install, and me.
-It’s fair to say the move to Ghost would not have been possible without Salehin at Inoryum in the UK/Bangladesh.
-(Thank you, Salehin.)
+More importantly, for me, I found a theme I liked, written by a developer who was willing to support the theme, my Ghost install, and me.

 Hello, and Welcome to the New New TheChocolateLife.